pylover/not-yet-scrum/README.md

 ### Naming

-I folow the [Nomanclature](https://en.wikipedia.org/wiki/Nomenclature) for the naming purpose.
+I follow the [Nomanclature](https://en.wikipedia.org/wiki/Nomenclature) for the naming purpose.